-Hong Kong's most famous hotel has lost none of its opulence, colonial charm, and shine over the past 50 years and is still known for spacious and luxurious accommodation and impeccable service.
-Day beds tucked under the huge windows take in the harbor and city views; TV screens are set next to bathroom sinks; and each room has a closet cubby hole where your daily paper, newly shined shoes, and room-service meal will magically appear.
+Hong Kong's most famous hotel has lost none of its opulence, colonial charm, and shine over the past 50 years and is still known for spacious and luxurious accommodations and impeccable service.
+Daybeds tucked under the huge windows take in the harbor and city views; TV screens are set next to bathroom sinks; and each room has a closet cubbyhole where your daily paper, newly shined shoes, and room-service meal will magically appear.
 The Clipper Lounge and Chinnery pub

-(serving the best fish and chips in Hong Kong) ooze colonial flavor, as do such touches as the barber shop complete with super-comfy welcome lounge and cocktails.
+(serving the best fish-and-chips in Hong Kong) ooze colonial flavor, as do such touches as the barbershop complete with a super-comfy welcome lounge and cocktails.